leesugil/risc-v-os/README.md

 ### Controlling threads (cores? harts?)

+Since we set `.global _start`, all four hardware threads go to `_start`.
+It's like `for each, run _start`.
+For each thread, we can read out their Hart ID from the system registers.
+And by requirement, every RISC-V system must contain a unique thread with Hart ID 0.
+So we can put a simple `if` condition to write a single-core instruction like `read hartid. if 0, do this. otherwise, wfi.`

 Read one of the system registers
 Hart ID Register `mhartid`
 contains the integer ID of the hardware thread running the code.